hzeller/difference-engine/README.md

 # Polynomial sampler using only additions

 Calculate polynomials iteratively using only addition operations and fixed memory.
-Essentially Babbage's difference engine algorithm (Rediscovered by the authors over a coffee at CCC 2023).
+Essentially Babbage's difference engine algorithm (Rederived by the authors over a coffee at CCC 2023).

 The initial register values have to be calculated given the original polynomial, after that next values are calculated just updating N+1 (N=degree of Polynomial) registers.
 The resolution of these registers can be chosen to fit the accuracy requirements and memory constraints.

+This [short paper](docs/difference-engine.pdf) describes the idea.

 ## Implementation C++